top of page

 Jenny Tsai

 What they wanted to convey through the show was clear.
 It was like watching a Broadway show.
 I loved the narrative and, of course, the clothes!
 There were layers over layers but it did not seem to be overwhelming in a balanced way.
 It was mindblown to see the designs.
-Good job!
+It's nice to be able to try the pieces on from Kyoto the digital try on they introduced this season.

 Let's connect!